abbeymart/mccrud/README.md

-# mccrudgo
+# mccrud | github.com/abbeymart/mccrudgo

-- CRUD operations package for RDBMS in Go - PostgreSQL, MySQL, SQLite etc.
+- CRUD operations package for RDBMS in Go - PostgreSQL and SQLite